 Configure geo-location to trigger a requirement to use multi-factor authentication (MFA) or take other steps before access is granted to ensure the person is who they say they are since they’re attempting to log in from a location they wouldn’t normally be.

 Configure web browsers to require verification.
 When you log in, you’ll be asked to verify your browser by entering your email, password, and a security code.
 Once you’ve entered these credentials, your browser will be considered verified.

 If you love Kubernetes, or services like Amazon EKS, Google GKS or SUSE Rancher, then Casa is for you!
-Casa supports cloud native deployments using standards tools like Helm.
+Casa supports cloud-native deployments using standard tools like Helm.
 Casa also supports multiple database backends, including LDAP, Couchbase, RDBMS, Amazon Aurora, and Google Spanner.

 Enforce strong authentication